GNU-Ymir/Documentations/en/types/README.md

 # User defined types

-There are three different types, which can be created by the user, namely structures, enumeration and objects.
-This chapter discusses structure and enumeration.
+There are three different custom types:
+- Structure
+- Enumeration
+- Class

+The following chapters present the structure and enumeration.